uhlerlab/MORPH/transfer_demo.md

 ## Overview

 This version of the demo shows how to apply **MORPH** to user-provided single-cell data **using a pre-trained model** we provide.
-Unlike the [user input demo](user_demo.md), which trains MORPH from scratch, this variant demonstrates how to **fine-tune or directly apply** a model that has already been trained on large-scale perturbation data.
+Unlike the [user input demo](user_demo.md), which trains MORPH from scratch, this variant demonstrates how to **fine-tune** a model that has already been trained on large-scale perturbation data.

 Leveraging a pre-trained model can significantly improve performance—especially in real-world settings—by transferring learned representations from related datasets.
 We recommend this approach for most practical applications, as it makes the most of the available prior knowledge.